4s6ggs/icom-icm710-vfo/README.md

 # Safety

-This software is a computer-control interface for the ICOM IC-M710.

-The operator remains responsible for:
+The operator is responsible for:

 * Correct radio configuration
 * Frequency selection